Dataprius/dataprius-api-php/README.md

 ### Listing folders on root
 First parameter is folder id, second paramer is page number.
 Root folder is an special case, it has the zero code.
 <pre><code>$json=$objApi->ListFolders("0",1);</code></pre>
-The response is a json object that correspons to something like that:
+The response is a json object that corresponds to something like that:
 <pre>
     {
     "status": "ok",